 Co-op gardens have both social and economic benefits.
 They also support local farmers and provide more care of the soil and air quality in your community.

 If you live in Europe, you may find this book on urban gardens helpful.
-In the USA, refer to this link to find a garden or Farmers’ Market near you.
+In the USA, refer to Local Harvest to find a garden or Farmers’ Market near you.
 Australia also has an active community garden program.

 Make an initial investment in your pantry and refrigerator staples.
 Choose organic spices, vinegars, olive oil and butter, whole grains, beans and legumes so you have some basics to work with.
 Then make a shopping list of what you need to buy weekly.

-To help you see where your food money is going, keep track of all food/beverages you buy in restaurants for one week.
+To help you see where your food money is going, keep track of all food/beverages you buy in restaurants/as takeout for one week.

 If you eat out frequently, you may find that the money you spend could easily buy you a few weeks’ worth of high quality organic foods for you to have at home.
 Eat out only occasionally and the experience will be more enjoyable.